 Assessment monitoring and review:

-Pupils will be assessed on their subject knowledge, skills and application, against our planned curriculum, which has overarching curricular goals for each year group that children are expected to achieve.
+Pupils will be assessed on their subject knowledge, skills and application, against our planned curriculum, which has overarching curricular goals for each key stage, that children are expected to achieve.

 There are a number of ways that teachers will form an assessment of the children’s abilities in History.
 Please see the school Assessment and Feedback policies as well as the assessment methods below.